 With over 1150 children enrolled in 4-H clubs, we're in 18 schools in Columbus.
 4-H also works with over 250 children at Fort Benning.
 4-H members highlight each year with a week of summer camp at Rock Eagle.

-Our Positive Parenting programs provide parenting support and education to over 700 families in the Columbus area.
-We also provide training to 60 professional childcare providers, helping those centers provide quality care and education to many children in Columbus.
+Our Home Visiting programs provide parenting support and education to over 700 families in the Columbus area.
+We also provide training to professional childcare providers, helping those professionals provide quality care and education to many children in Columbus.

 Our agents provide classes to individuals and other agencies throughout Columbus.
-Expanded Food and Nutrition Education Program teaches families how to save money on food and how to make really good, inexpensive and quick meal for your family.
+Expanded Food and Nutrition Education Program teaches families how to save money on food and how to make good, inexpensive and nutritious family meals.
 Family and Consumer Sciences provides classes on living with chronic diseases, such as heart disease and diabetes.

 USDA Cucurbit Grant The U.S. Department of Agriculture recently announced that a CAES-led effort is among 21 research and Extension projects included in a $70.2 million Specialty Crop Research Initiative.